A group of twenty four unfurnished terraced bungalows situated just outside Aldringham Suffolk which is near the coastal town of Aldeburgh.

 Accommodation charges range from £129.01 to £172.13 per week according to the type of dwelling occupied.
 (As at April 2019)

-Residents who feel unable to meet these expenses in full from their present income may be entitled to help from the District Council by way of Housing Benefit allowance and support costs from the Supporting People organisation, indeed, some receive it already.
+Residents who feel unable to meet these expenses in full from their present income may be entitled to help from the District Council by way of Housing Benefit allowance, indeed, some receive it already.

-People eligible for accommodation at the Homes, at the absolute discretion of the Trustees, are those who are preferably but not necessarily over retirement age and living in Suffolk or Essex and/or have caring relatives or friends living in one of those areas, and who in the judgment of the Trustees lack adequate means of providing themselves with the accommodation and services including a degree of extra personal care needed by them.
+People eligible for accommodation at the Homes, at the absolute discretion of the Trustees, are those who are preferably but not necessarily over retirement age and living locally and/or have caring relatives or friends living in the local area, and who in the judgment of the Trustees lack adequate means of providing themselves with the accommodation and services including a degree of extra personal care needed by them.
 As the Homes are charitable properties and the occupiers become beneficiaries of the Ogilvie Charities, regard will be paid to an applicant’s financial position.